alidaoui/Breast-Cancer-Classifier/README.md

--**Numpy**: used for numerical analysis -**matplotlib.pyplot**: used for plotting data -**seaborn**: used for data visualization (used on top of matplotlib library) -**sklearn**: used in our kernel for three purposes: to split data into training and testing sets, to import metrics such as mean squared error to assess regression analysis, and to scale the data
+-**Numpy**: used for numerical analysis -**matplotlib.pyplot**: used for plotting data -**seaborn**: used for data visualization (used on top of matplotlib library) -**sklearn**: used in our kernel to split the set into a training and a testing set, to create the model, to perform grid search to find the best hyper parameters, and to visualize the results.

 ### Step 1 - Import the Dataset:
 We imported the data from the sklearn library, and we load it into a pandas DataFrame object.